 Most of the time, carpal tunnel syndrome symptoms develop slowly and grow progressively worse.
 Without treatment, this condition can lead to permanent nerve damage.

-Early diagnosis and treatment at Texas Orthopaedic Associates, LLP, greatly improves your chances of avoiding carpal tunnel syndrome surgery.
+Early diagnosis and treatment at Texas Orthopaedic Associates, greatly improves your chances of avoiding carpal tunnel syndrome surgery.
 Schedule an appointment right away if you experience symptoms of carpal tunnel syndrome.

-First, your hand and wrist specialist at Texas Orthopaedic Associates, LLP, performs a physical exam and reviews your medical history.
+First, your hand and wrist specialist at Texas Orthopaedic Associates, performs a physical exam and reviews your medical history.
 They may also take diagnostic tests, such as:

 After they diagnose your carpal tunnel syndrome, your physician recommends the best course of treatment for your particular needs.
-The team at Texas Orthopaedic Associates, LLP, always begins with the most conservative treatment possible.
+The team at Texas Orthopaedic Associates, always begins with the most conservative treatment possible.

 Nonsurgical treatments for carpal tunnel syndrome include: